datavis-tech/graph-data-structure/README.md

 # Installation

-If you are using NPM, install the library by running
+This library is distributed only via [NPM](npmjs.com).
+Install by running

 `npm install graph-data-structure`